Bianchi IX model: Reducing phase space: McGehee-type variables

 We would like to interpret the dynamics in the new coordinates in terms of our original coordinates.
 This is possible if the mapping is {\it canonical} \cite{HG,AM}:

 where

 One may easily verify that

 Therefore, the transformation (\ref{m1}) is not canonical.
-Thus, the phase space in the new variables corresponds to a {\it different} dynamical system, i.e. the transformation maps the phase space of our original system to the phase space of a new system.
-As long as we stay at the classical level, i.e. we do not plan making quantization of our classical system, such procedure may be reasonable.
-It is so if the new system turns out to have simpler dynamics than the original one.
+Thus, the phase space in the new variables corresponds to a {\it different} dynamical system; i.e., the transformation maps the phase space of our original system to the phase space of a new system.
+As long as we stay at the classical level, i.e. we do not plan on making quantization of our classical system, such a procedure may be reasonable.
+This is true if the new system turns out to have simpler dynamics than the original one.
 In the rest of the present section we verify this expectation.

 Under the transformation (\ref{m1}), the vector field (\ref{x1})-(\ref{p3}) turns into